DataDog/integrations-core/snowflake/README.md

         ## @param role - string - required
         ## Name of the role to use.
         ##
         ## By default, the SNOWFLAKE database is only accessible by the ACCOUNTADMIN role.
-However, we recommend
+Snowflake recommends
-        ## to configure a role specific for monitoring:
+        ## configuring a role specific for monitoring:
         ## https://docs.snowflake.com/en/sql-reference/account-usage.html#enabling-account-usage-for-other-roles
         #
         role: <ROLE>